 Legal help provided

-We provide advice about a range of prison law issues including concerns around treatment in prison and accessing a lawful regime, accessing education and healthcare in prison, disciplinary hearings (adjudications), parole and recall.
-We also advise on matters relating to release from custody, including early release and accessing social care support.
+We provide advice about a range of prison law issues including concerns around treatment in prison and accessing a lawful regime, accessing education and healthcare in prison. disciplinary hearings (adjudications), parole and recall.
+We custody.

 Key criteria for